xbeat/Machine-Learning/README.md

 Neural networks consist of interconnected layers of artificial neurons that process information through weighted connections.
 Each neuron receives inputs, applies weights and biases, and produces an output through an activation function, mimicking biological neural systems in a simplified mathematical form.

+## Precision-Recall Plot Evaluating Classifier Performance

+Understanding Precision and Recall

+Precision and recall are fundamental metrics in binary classification problems.
+Precision measures the accuracy of positive predictions, while recall measures the ability to identify all positive instances.
+These metrics form the foundation for understanding classifier performance through visualization.

 ## Challenges and Applications of Dynamic Mode Decomposition

 Understanding Dynamic Mode Decomposition (DMD)